Is Yoga Good for Pectus Excavatum?

 For yoga to be optimal for repairing the indented chest condition, look for dynamic yoga workouts that will blast your musculature.

-It can fix the worst cases of the deformity.
+It can even improve the worst cases of the deformity.

-All you need to perform the yoga poses that will correct your pectus excavatum deformity is a simple yoga mat.
+All you need to perform the yoga poses is a simple yoga mat.

 I recommend you get the instructional yoga mat that can guide you through the exercise session.